-Day 12: Lalibela TWe get an intimate look at Ethiopian culture today, as we attend a traditional coffee ceremony, a time-honored ritual that reflects traditional hospitality.
+Day 12: Lalibela We get an intimate look at Ethiopian culture today, as we travel outside the city to the remakrable cave church of Yemrehana Kristos, set in a cavern and decorated with elaborate carvings and murals.
+Then we attend a traditional coffee ceremony, a time-honored ritual that reflects traditional hospitality.
 The country’s major export, Ethiopian coffee compares to the best in the world, and holds a position of prominence in local life.
-As the proverb has it, “Coffee is our bread.”
-Later we travel about 1½ hours outside the city to the remarkable cave church of Yemrehanna Kristos, set in a cavern and decorated with elaborate carvings and murals.
 B,L,D

 Day 13: Lalibela/Addis Ababa We return to Addis Ababa by air today, arriving at our hotel midday.
 The remainder of the day is at leisure before we gather to celebrate our Ethiopia adventure at tonight’s farewell dinner.
 B,D

 Day 14: Addis Ababa/Depart for U.S. We depart for the airport and our return flights to the U.S. B

 Day 15: Arrive U.S. We arrive in the U.S. and connect with our flights home.